Michael Shiner: Early life, the diary, and education

 First page of Michael Shiner's Diary, p.
 1. 1813.Library of Congress.
 Militia officer, Lloyd Pumphrey was related to slaveholder William Pumphrey, who first placed Shiner at the navy yard.
 Thomas Howard was an officer in the District of Columbia militia and "clerk of the yard" In 1828 Howard purchased Shiner for $250.00 as "term slave" from William Pumphrey's estate.

-Shiner was born into slavery in 1805 and grew up near Piscataway, Maryland, working on a farm called "Poor Man's Industry" that belonged to slaveholder William Pumphrey Jr. Pumphrey brought young Shiner into the District of Columbia about 1813 to serve as a "servant" at his Grant Row lodgings.
+Shiner was born into slavery in 1805 and grew up near Piscataway, Maryland, working on a farm called "Poor Man's Industry" owned by slaveholder William Pumphrey Jr. Around 1813, Pumphrey brought young Shiner into the District of Columbia to serve as a "servant" at his Grant Row lodgings.

 His first entries begin in this same year, the year of the British invasion of North America.
 Shiner however wrote these early entries as recollections (as opposed to contemporaneously) when he was an adult.
 Although often described as "The Diary of Michael Shiner", the first section of the manuscript is a narrative memoir written and arranged chronologically of the important events he witnessed in his youth.
 Shiner never called his manuscript a diary, instead he simply inscribed the flyleaf "his book".
 In his book he concentrated primarily on the significant public events in his life; which he witnessed or read about, combined with some limited but important personal incidents and concerns.
 In his later years, he may have expanded upon some of the early entries in his diary, adding specifics which were unknown to him as a child.

 Shiner wrote using phonetic spelling and little punctuation.
 Because literacy for blacks outside of religious instruction was discouraged at the time, it is not known with certainty how Shiner learned to read and write.
 Some historians have speculated that he may have learned from a small school at the Navy Yard run by white abolitionists.
 The 1870 report of Department of Education of the District of Columbia Special Report however confirms Shiner achieved literacy as an adult: The Sabbath School among the colored people in those times differed from the institution as organized among whites as it embraced young and old and most of the time was given not to studying of the Bible but to learning to read.
 It was the only school which for a time they were allowed to enter.
 First Presbyterian Church of Washington at the foot of Capitol Hill opened a Sunday school for colored people in 1826 which held regular meetings every Sunday evening for years and in it many men women and children learned their alphabet and to read the bible.
 Michael Shiner one of the most remarkable colored men of the District who remembers almost everything that occurred at the Navy Yard during his service of some 60 years there is of this number.